Mr. Thank You

 In the opening shot of Mr. Thank You a bus comes down a mountain road in the far distance.
 It enters a hidden bend, and then – as if miraculously – a quick dissolve brings it forward, re-emerging in the foreground about twenty seconds sooner than expected.
 Most viewers are so used to tricks of cinema like this dissolve that they forget to appreciate the magic in its effect.
 It’s a convenient way to advance the story, and why hold the shot anyway while the bus is off-screen for so long?
 But if we stop to appreciate the supernatural quality of the bus leaping forward like that, we can start to see what this movie is about – the miraculous nature of kindness.

 The quick progress of the bus around that bend is only the first of many small miracles.
 The following sequence shows the bus driver, nicknamed “Mr. Thank You”, waving joyfully and thanking various pedestrians, highway workers, cart-pullers, and even chickens who move out of the bus’s path.
-At first we see people spreading out or veering off to make way for the bus, but as the movie progresses they get out of the way less and less often.
-Instead the editing makes the bus seem to pass right through them, as if the driver’s words of gratitude worked magic.
+The first pedestrians spread out or veer off to make way for the bus, but gradually the editing makes the bus seem to pass right through them, as if the driver’s words of gratitude worked magic.

 The bus driver is unfailingly kind and polite.
 He and his bus are an angelic presence amid the hardships of rural life in 1930s Japan.
-He smiles at people, listens to them, and never reproaches anyone.
-He looks warmly on the schoolboys who hitch free rides on the back bumper, and he gratefully offers a free ride to a Korean woman who helped build the highway and can’t afford to ride his bus.
-He does favors along the way for people who aren’t even his customers – he passes a message from a father to his daughters, he agrees to buy a phonograph record for some village girls, and he promises to leave flowers and water on the Korean laborer’s father’s grave.
+He smiles, listens to people, and never reproaches anyone.
+He looks warmly on the schoolboys who hitch rides on the back bumper, and he gratefully offers a free ride to a Korean woman who helped build the highway and can’t afford to ride his bus.
+He does favors along the way for people who aren’t even his customers.
+He relays a message from a father to his daughters, he agrees to buy a phonograph record for some village girls, and he promises to leave flowers and water on the Korean laborer’s father’s grave.
 The only thing that distracts from his driving is his sympathy for a crying 17-year-old girl who’s about to be sold into prostitution in Tokyo.
-In his greatest act of kindness he rescues this girl by sacrificing the money he’s saved up to buy his own bus.
+In his greatest act of kindness he rescues her by sacrificing the money he’s saved up to buy his own bus.

 It’s not just that Mr. Thank You is so kind; rather his kindness feels miraculous – both because of the visual and editing tricks that accompany it, and because its benefits are so much greater than the cost.
-When the bus starts its run a woman wakes up an old man who had dozed off and missed the bus.
+At the first station, a woman wakes up an old man who missed the bus.
 He races after the bus, but it looks hopeless.
-Later we find that he’s actually made it aboard, and while we can imagine the ordinary circumstances that achieved this – whether the driver stopped for him or someone gave him a lift to catch up – its cinematic expression, the elliptical cutting that puts him safely on the back seat without any ado, suggests a kind of magic.
+Later we find that he’s made it aboard, and although we can imagine the ordinary circumstances that achieved this – maybe the driver stopped for him, or someone gave him a lift to catch up – its cinematic expression, the elliptical cutting that puts him safely on the back seat without any ado, suggests a kind of magic.

-The movie makes no literal claim for any supernatural powers.
+The film makes no literal claim to any supernatural powers.
 It’s enough to show that acts of kindness have a real power whose effects exceed rational expectations.
-A small effort produces great results.
+Small efforts produce great results.
 The bus driver seems to understand this when he justifies his trouble in buying a hit record for the village girls.
 “With just one record, all the village girls can have a good time.
 There’s no other entertainment up here in the mountains.”
-He knows his small act will be magnified, providing hours of enjoyment to people for whom such pleasures mean a lot.
+He knows his small act will be magnified, providing hours of enjoyment for people to whom such pleasures mean a lot.
 In a similar way, a shopkeeper gives the mother and daughter a box of sweets before the bus takes off.
-It’s a small gesture of pity for the girl, but later down the road the mother shares the sweets with other passengers, which inspires the woman behind the driver to pass out shots of liquor, which in turn leads to singing and merriment.
+It’s a small gesture, but down the road the mother shares the sweets with other passengers, inspiring the woman behind the driver to pass out shots of liquor, which in turn leads to singing and merriment.

 The midpoint of Mr. Thank You is bracketed by two cinematic miracles, both marked by dissolves like in the opening shot.
 The first almost reprises the opening: at the same bend in the road, the bus leaps forward around the same curve.
 The angle is slightly different, and the direction is reversed, but this echo of the first shot so close to the halfway point reiterates that the bus’s strange leap forward is a clue to the movie’s logic.
-After a traveling shot of white trees in a mountain valley, we go inside the bus for the second miracle of the pair.
+After a traveling shot of white trees in a mountain valley, the second miracle happens.
 While most of the passengers sleep, a sudden unexplained dissolve brings the poor girl all the way from the back to the front, and she looks around surprised, as though an uncanny force had pulled her toward Mr. Thank You – whose kindness will later save her from a terrible fate.

 Even the climactic act of kindness, when the driver saves the girl from prostitution, is framed as a sort of miracle.
 Mr. Thank You tells the woman behind him that girls who cross these mountain passes to find work rarely make it back to their hometown.
 Later the woman repeats this, stressing the point.
 When we find the girl and her mother riding with Mr. Thank You the next day, we know that by the power of kindness she has defied frightful odds to return home.